Best speakeasies in the Twin Cities

 Liquid Swords, Billy After Dark

-Just figuring out how to make a reservation at Billy After Dark is a challenge, much less tracking down the location (hint: it's in the North Loop).
+Just figuring out how to make a reservation at Billy After Dark is a challenge, much less tracking down the location (hint: it's in Minneapolis's North Loop).
 Once you're in the door, the cocktail list is similarly mysterious: instead of listing the ingredients, each drink is described by the emotions it's meant to evoke.
 If this sounds strange and out of your comfort zone, give it a shot anyway—my visit to Billy After Dark is one of the most memorable dining experiences I've ever had.

 Billy After Dark is definitely a see and be seen kind of spot, so I would recommend dressing up a bit—the official dress code is "smart casual" which seems to mean dresses or nice jeans and a blazer for women and button down shirts for men.
 Also, if you have food allergies or particular ingredients you really hate, let your server know, so they can tell you which drinks to avoid.